AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-workflow-step-reference.md

 ## Forms Workflow Steps {#forms-workflow-steps}

-Forms workflow steps perform AEM Forms-specific operations in an AEM workflow.
+Forms Workflow steps perform AEM Forms-specific operations in an AEM workflow.
 These steps let you rapidly build adaptive forms based Forms-centric workflow on OSGi.
 These workflows can be used for developing basic review- and approval-workflows, internal- and across- the-firewall business processes.
 You can also use Forms Workflow steps to start document services, integrate with Adobe Sign signature workflow, and perform other AEM Forms operations.
 You require [AEM Forms add-on](https://www.adobe.com/go/learn_aemforms_documentation_63) to use these steps in a workflow.

 Forms-centric workflow steps perform AEM Forms-specific operations in an AEM Workflow.
 These steps let you rapidly build Adaptive Forms based Forms-centric workflow on OSGi.
 These workflows can be used for developing basic review- and approval-workflows, internal and across- the-firewall business processes.

 >[!NOTE]
 >
->If the workflow model is marked for an external storage, then for all the Forms workflow steps, you can select only the variable option to store or retrieve data files and attachments.
+>If the workflow model is marked for an external storage, then for all the Forms Workflow steps, you can select only the variable option to store or retrieve data files and attachments.

 ## Assign task step {#assign-task-step}